RussellJQA/yearly-bible-reading-singing-plans/psalms_of_david_in_metre.md

 # The Psalms of David in Metre

-*The Psalms of David in Metre* is also known as the the *1650 Scottish Psalter*, or simply "The Scottish Psalmody".
+*The Psalms of David in Metre* is also known as the the *1650 Scottish Psalter*, or simply *The Scottish Psalmody*.
 It is a metrical version of the Book of Psalms.
 It translates every verse of the 150 Hebrew Psalms into English rhyme and [meter](meter.md).
 For twelve of the Psalms, it has two different translations (each in different meter) to choose from.

 The Free Church of Scotland (Continuing) publishes two music editions of *The Scottish Psalmody*:
 1. in staff notation